 How Can A Speech Therapist Help With Autism Spectrum Disorder?

-When it comes to speech therapy treatments for children with autism, a primary focus is learning to communicate using language in addition to learning to speak.
+When it comes to speech therapy treatments for autistic children, a primary focus is learning to communicate using language in addition to learning to speak.

 This can present a unique challenge that can benefit from the help of a speech therapist, who often work with children who have trouble with social communication.

-Early intervention and help from a speech therapist can help children with autism learn to communicate and improve quality of life long term.
+Early intervention and help from a speech therapist can help autistic children learn to communicate more effectively.